icecmach/artix_installation_guide/README.md

 - Ensure that **ssh** is running with **dinitctl status sshd**

-4. Verify the UEFI boot mode **cat /sys/firmware/efi/fw_platform_size**.
-This installation is written for a system with a 64-bit x64 UEFI.
 5. **[optional]** Obtain your IP Address with **ip addr show**, now you're ready to ssh into your target machine
 6. Update the system clock